cjnaz/cjnfuncs/configman.md

 Notables:
 - modify_configfile() works _directly_ on the config file, not the loaded content in the instance cfg dictionary.
 None of the changes are available without reloading the config file.
 - Params may be changed, deleted, or added.
-- All instances of a param in the file receive the change, including in all sections and DEFAULT. (a shortcoming of this implementation.)
+- All instances of a param in the file receive the change, including in all sections and DEFAULT. (a _artifact_ of this implementation.)
 - The formatting of changed lines is closely retained, including comments.
 - Blank lines and comments may be added (always at the end).
 - The final call needs `save=True` in order to push the modifications to the file.